Skip to content

 You can file a secondary VA claim online if you feel another service-connected disability (such as PTSD) caused your eating disorder.

-Frequently Asked Questions (FAQs) About Getting an Eating Disorder VA Rating
+(FAQs) Frequently Asked Questions About Eating Disorder VA Ratings

 What is the Body Dysmorphia VA Rating?

-While you won’t find body dysmorphia in the schedule of ratings, it is a ratable condition.
+While you won’t find a body dysmorphia VA rating in the VA’s schedule of ratings, it is a ratable condition.
 The symptoms of body dysmorphia will be rated analogously based on what condition most closely matches your overall symptoms.

 Are There VA Resources for Eating Disorders?